Festivals, Fairs and Concerts

 HardLox (www.hardloxjewishfestival.org), a one-day festival held annually in mid-October in Pack Square Park in Downtown Asheville, focuses on Jewish culture and food.

 Lake Eden Arts Festival (LEAF) (www.theleaf.com), which happens twice a year, in mid-May and mid-October, on 600 acres at the former site of Black Mountain College near Black Mountain, features more than 50 musicians and musical groups, plus arts, crafts and poetry.
 LEAF Community Arts is a nonprofit whose proceeds support cultural arts education.
 The festivals attract some 12,000 people and usually sell out, and you must buy tickets in advance.
 Day admissions currently are $94 adults, $84 for youth 11-17; full festival tickets are $183 adults, $153 for youth.
 In the Woodstock tradition, many attendees camp free on the grounds (available option only with weekend passes).

 Montford Park Players Shakespeare Festival (www.montfordparkplayers.org) has been producing the Bard’s dramas in Montford Park in North Asheville for more than 40 summers.
 The Players usually do six or seven plays from April to September.
 Bring a picnic.
-Admission free but donation requested.
+Admission is free but a $10 donation is requested.

 Mountain Dance and Folk Festival (www.folkheritage.org) is the longest-running folk festival in America, having begun in 1928.
-The three-day event featuring Appalachian ballad singers, string bands and square dance teams is held “along about sundown” (or 7 pm) the first weekend in August at the Diane Wortham Theater in Pack Place.
+The three-day event featuring Appalachian ballad singers, string bands and square dance teams is held “along about sundown” (or 7 pm) the first weekend in August.
+The 2019 venue has not yet been announced.

 Mountain Sports Festival (www.mountainsportsfestival.com), going on for almost 20 years, combines sports and music.
-Held on a weekend in late May, this family-oriented event has martial arts, disk golf, motocross, triathlon, kayaking, bike racing and 5K run.
+Usually held on Memorial Day weekend in late May, this family-oriented event has martial arts, disk golf, motocross, triathlon, kayaking, bike racing and 5K run.
+Free.